kyma-project/telemetry-manager/docs/user/04-metrics.md

 In the Telemetry module, a central in-cluster Deployment of an [OTel Collector](https://opentelemetry.io/docs/collector/) acts as a gateway.
 The gateway exposes endpoints for the [OTLP protocol](https://opentelemetry.io/docs/specs/otlp/) for GRPC and HTTP-based communication using the dedicated `telemetry-otlp-metrics` service, to which all Kyma components and users' applications should send the metrics data.

 Optionally, the Telemetry module provides a DaemonSet of an [OTel Collector](https://opentelemetry.io/docs/collector/) acting as an agent.
-That agent scrapes metrics of workload in the [Prometheus pull-based format](https://prometheus.io/docs/instrumenting/exposition_formats) and can provide runtime specific metrics for workload.
+That agent pulls metrics of workload in the [Prometheus pull-based format](https://prometheus.io/docs/instrumenting/exposition_formats) and can provide runtime specific metrics for workload.

 ![Architecture](./assets/metrics-arch.drawio.svg)

 1. An application exposing metrics in OTLP, pushes metrics to the central metric gateway service.
 2. An application exposing metrics in Prometheus protocol, activates the agent to scrape the metrics with an annotation-based configuration.
-3. Additionally, you can activate the agent scrape metrics of each Istio sidecar.
+3. Additionally, you can activate the agent to pull metrics of each Istio sidecar.
-4. The agent converts and pushes all scraped metric data to the gateway in OTLP.
+4. The agent converts and pushes all collected metric data to the gateway in OTLP.
 5. The gateway enriches all received data with typical metadata of the source by communicating with the Kubernetes APIServer.
 Furthermore, it filters data according to the pipeline configuration.
 6. The `MetricPipeline` resource specifies the target backend for the metric gateway.
 1. The backend can run within the cluster.